 What happens if I commit Fraud?

-The Department of Human Services (DHS) may hold an administrative hearing, bring criminal charges or ask you to voluntarily sign a disqualification agreement if you are suspected of fraud.
-You will have to pay DHS back and will also be disqualified from receiving benefits for 1 to 10 years.
+The Department of Health and Human Services (DHHS) may hold an administrative hearing, bring criminal charges or ask you to voluntarily sign a disqualification agreement if you are suspected of fraud.
+You will have to pay DHHS back and will also be disqualified from receiving benefits for 1 to 10 years.

 What are some examples of committing Fraud?

 Trading or selling your FAP benefits or Bridge card.